Polygence blog / Education and College Admissions

 Polygence pairs you with an expert mentor in your area of passion.
 Together, you work to create a high quality research project that is uniquely your own.

-What happens in a club meetings?
+What happens in a club meeting?

 It may seem daunting to join a student organization.
 New responsibilities, demanding tasks, and meeting others, all while managing a busy academic schedule.
 But don’t worry!
 The first club meeting usually always introduces the layout of the club.
 You can expect to find information on how the club runs, sub-teams, and any required knowledge the club is looking for.